Erik135135/P2P-TA/README.md

 ### Step 1

-Download the P2P-TA, by clicking on "Code" up in the right corner and click download.zip
+Download the P2P-TA, by clicking on "Code" up in the right corner and click download zip, and save it in the folder where you want to store it.
+Furthermore, open your Python-IDE software and createa a new project with this folder.

 ### Step 2